M4DM0e/M4DM0e.github.io/_posts/2023-01-06-cognito-misconfig.md

 I realized that the application is not considering the uppercase in the email address, and it will only log you in if you have the real password.
 However, using AWS CLI, the email is case-sensitive, and it sees `tEstPoc1@mailna.co` and `testpoc1@mailna.co` as different accounts.
 But it gives the same AccessToken, so the AccessToken I got from AWS CLI I used in the application, and it logged me into the victim's account.

-So, an attacker can basically get an AccessToken of the victim's account from the AWS CLI while the victim can log in to the account using the real password.
+So, an attacker can get an AccessToken of the victim's account from the AWS CLI while the victim can log in to the account using the real password.
 No matter how many times the victim changes the password, an attacker will always be able to log in using the case-sensitive email and password set while taking the victim's account over!

 ![Alt Text](https://media0.giphy.com/media/25JGQ0SPpafi8/giphy.gif?cid=ecf05e477jlkbjzeus3osgri2a7rwtyj2pxnd5quolrd5ucu&ep=v1_gifs_search&rid=giphy.gif&ct=g)